Chart Color Schemes

 Employment performance in Drouin exceeds national averages across key labour market indicators

-Employment opportunities locally may be limited based on Census data comparisons.
-Between September 2024 and September 2025, employment levels increased by 4.6%, labour force by 4.4%, reducing the unemployment rate by 0.2 percentage points.
+Employment opportunities locally appear limited based on resident population vs working population count.
+Between September 2024 and September 2025, employment levels increased by 4.6% and labour force by 4.4%, reducing the unemployment rate by 0.2 percentage points.
 In contrast, Rest of Vic. saw employment decline by 0.7% and labour force by 0.6%.
-State-wide, Victoria's employment grew by 1.13% year-on-year to November 25, adding 41,950 jobs, with an unemployment rate of 4.7%, slightly higher than the national rate of 4.3%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Drouin's industry mix suggests local employment could increase by 6.1% in five years and 12.9% in ten years, though this is a simplified extrapolation for illustrative purposes only.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Drouin's employment mix suggests local employment should increase by 6.1% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment